geometrikz/PS70/content/blog/week_10.md

 Currently nothing is asynchronous and I still need to investigate if this is possible.
 The MVP system is designed as follows:

-1. Mic to MCU SPIFFS Internal Storage as `.wav` file
+1. MCU records 20 seconds of audio data from I2S microphone into SPIFFS Internal Storage as `.wav` file
 2. MCU send '.wav' file to computer via WiFi using HTTP Client.
 3. PC sends '.wav' file to Azure Speech to Text API
 4. Azure Speech to Text API returns recognized text to PC.